 Made in Palestine

-For Palestinians, the keffiyeh is a strong national symbol in the struggle against the Israeli occupation.
+For Palestinians, the keffiyeh is a strong national symbol in the struggle against the Israeli occupation and for liberation.
 Even if it has become a fashion accessory in the West, with as little political meaning as a Che Guevara t-shirt perhaps, in Palestine the keffiyeh is not part of everyday street fashion.
 Instead you see many young people wearing the big logos of the luxury fashion brands on their clothing.
 Palestinian textile factories, producing clothes for the home market, profit from the lack of prosecution for copyright infringement by copying the logos of luxury brands to increase the value of their products.
 The pattern of this keffiyeh is composed of a collection of such logos, found and copied in Palestine.

 - Jaroslav Toussaint (DE)